 PRECINCT 3 votes at Little Canada City Center, 515 Little Canada Road East.

-Beginning in 2014, voters no longer need to state a reason for voting prior to Election Day.
-You can vote either in person or through the mail.
+Voters no longer need a reason for voting prior to Election Day.
+You can vote absentee either in person or through the mail.

-You can also apply online for an absentee ballot by completing the Absentee Ballot Request.
+You can apply online for an absentee ballot by completing the online Absentee Ballot Request.
 Once you have completed the online application, the ballot will be mailed to the address requested.

 You can check the status of your absentee ballot at the Voter Information Portal.